Issafalcon/dotFiles/README.md

 ### Module Installation

-Modules are installed via two scripts in the root directory:
+Following the `prerequisites.sh` script run, modules can be installed via two scripts in the root directory:
 - `./bootstrap.sh`
 - `./bootstrap_bulk.sh`

 Module names match the names of the top level subdirectories in the repo (except `docs` and `.git`)

+The recommended order of modules would be:
+  1. `fzf` - The `z` function (fzf search on previously visited directories) relies on this being installed
+  2. `homebrew` - Required for installation of some of the other modules
+  3. `libsecret` - Used for storing git credentials in WSL
+  4. `git` - Adds `delta` which provides prettier output for git commands
+  5. `tmux` - Terminal multiplexer
+  6. `ranger` - Terminal file explorer
+  7. `lazygit` - TUI for git

 #### Individual Modules